BELL P-63 “KING COBRA”€

 Key Takeaways:

-• The Bell P-39 Aircobra, developed in 1937, was a radical design with tricycle gear and a rear-mounted engine, featuring a 37mm cannon.
+• The Bell P-39 Aircobra, developed in 1937, featured a radical design with a rear-mounted engine and a 37mm nose cannon, but was an unspectacular fighter, primarily serving as a tank-buster on the Russian front.

 See a mistake?
 Contact us.